 Now it is accessible from early April till the end of September every day for a basic fee of BGN 6.
 During the winter it is home to several species of bats.

 Orlova Chuka Cave, Places to visit in Bulgaria by Iliana Teneva

 The city of Ruse is the fifth largest city in the country.
 It is situated along the banks of the Danube River in the northeastern part of Bulgaria.

 Directly across the river on the opposing banks is Giurgiu, Romania.
-While being 200 kilometers away from the coastlines of the Black Sea, Ruse is still none the less a popular tourist destination as a result of its rich cultural history.
-In its Eco Museum & Aquarium you can meet Mammoth and other amazing animals.
+While being 200 kilometres away from the coastlines of the Black Sea, Ruse is still none the less a popular tourist destination as a result of its rich cultural history.
+In its Eco Museum & Aquarium, you can meet Mammoth and other amazing animals.

 Mammoth, Ruse, Places to visit in Bulgaria by Ivorrusev

 In the foothills of the Pirin Mountain range, one will find the ski resort town of Bansko.
 While known today for the freshly powdered slopes above the city, the area dates back to the prehistoric days.